Rady Children’s Proton Therapy Program

 Proton therapy has been successfully used with children for more than 20 years.
-It is considered ideal for pediatric patients, as it provides a more precise and aggressive approach to destroying certain tumors compared to conventional X-ray radiation.
-See the tumors treated here.
+It is considered the ideal form of radiation for pediatric patients, as it provides a more precise approach to destroying certain tumors and cancers compared to conventional X-ray radiation.

 The therapy involves the use of a controlled beam of protons to target tumors with control and precision unavailable in other radiation therapies.
-At the Scripps Proton Therapy Center, this therapy can be delivered even more accurately with pencil beam technology.
 The targeted delivery of proton energy limits damage to healthy surrounding tissue and allows for a more potent and effective dose of radiation to be used.
 The pencil beam technology used at the center makes the delivery even more precise.

 Less damage to the healthy surrounding tissue is especially important for children, as it means less damage to growing organs, such as the brain, heart and lungs.
 As a result, long-term complications associated with X-ray therapy are significantly reduced as well, such as growth and hormonal deficiencies and the risk of secondary cancers later in life.

-The 102,000-square-foot Scripps Proton Therapy Center has the capacity to treat approximately 2,400 pediatric and adult patients annually.
+The 102,000-square-foot California Protons Cancer Therapy Center has the capacity to treat approximately 2,400 pediatric and adult patients annually.

 In the News